Cornelis Jacobus Langenhoven

 Cornelis Jacobus Langenhoven (13 August 1873 – 15 July 1932), who published under his initials C.J.
 Langenhoven, was a South African poet who played a major role in the development of Afrikaans literature and cultural history.
 His poetry was one of the then young language's foremost promoters.
-He is best known for writing the words for the national anthem of South Africa, "Die Stem van Suid-Afrika", which was used during the apartheid era.
+He is best known for writing the words for "Die Stem van Suid-Afrika", which was used previously as the national anthem during apartheid.
 He was affectionately known as Sagmoedige Neelsie (Gentle Neelsie) or Kerneels.
 His childhood friend who helped him get into poetry was called Hans Conrodius van Zyl.

 Biography

 Langenhoven was born at Hoeko, near Ladismith, in the then Cape Colony, and later moved to Oudtshoorn where he became its most famous resident.
 In 1897 he married the widow Lenie van Velden.
 They had one child, a daughter named Engela, who was born in 1901.
 By 1914 he became a member of parliament (first as member of The House of Assembly, and later as Senator) where he took to the next level the struggle to have Afrikaans officially recognised.
 He was also a founding member of the Afrikaans newspaper Die Burger, and a South African Freemason.

 His most famous work is the former South African national anthem "Die Stem", which he wrote in 1918.
 Parts of it have been incorporated into the current national anthem, used since the abolition of apartheid in the 1990s.
 To celebrate the centenary of his birth, in 1973 the South African Post Office issued a series of stamps (in 4-cent, 5-cent and 15-cent denominations).

 Langenhoven's writing career spanned almost every genre, from poetry to ghost and alien stories.
 He also translated several works into Afrikaans, amongst which was the Rubaiyat of Omar Khayyam.
 He was instrumental in the movement for the acceptance of Afrikaans as a language, and for it to be taught as the first language in schools instead of Dutch.
 This culminated in the language officially being used in parliament in 1925, and by 1927 it was recognised as an official language of South Africa, together with English and Dutch, although it effectively replaced Dutch in general usage.